Property Buyer FAQs

-A buyer’s administration fee in the sum of £1,680 (£1,400.00 plus Vat) is payable on all lots immediately on the fall of the gavel/at the end of an online auction.
-However, the administration fee can vary for Local Authority lots, please refer to the legal pack or speak to a member of staff for clarification.
+A buyer’s administration fee in the sum of £1,920 inc. Vat (£1,600 plus Vat) is payable on all lots immediately on the fall of the gavel/at the end of an online auction.
+However, the administration fee can vary for Local Authority lots.
+Please refer to the legal pack or speak to a member of staff for clarification.
 Any further costs in addition to the purchase price will be detailed in the contract/special conditions of sale within the legal pack.

 Are there any other costs to be paid in addition to the sale price?

 When buying a property at auction, it can be quite common to pay costs in addition to the purchase price, and these are added to the contact/special conditions of sale by the vendor’s Solicitor.
 They can cover anything from search fees, legal fees, our fees, outstanding service charge or rent arrears, VAT and any costs associated with the property.
 Please click here for further information.
-We therefore recommend that you instruct your solicitor to inspect the legal pack prior to you placing a bid in order that you are aware of all costs relating to your purchase.
+Therefore, we recommend that you instruct your solicitor to inspect the legal pack before you place a bid so that you are aware of all costs relating to your purchase.

 Why do you have to do an Anti-Money Laundering (AML) check?

 Do I need to arrange insurance for the property?